cmagee511/cmagee511/README.md

 - 👋 Hi, I’m @cmagee511
 - 👀 I’m interested in becoming a Data Analysis
-- 🌱 I’m currently learning how to use SQL and then python to help me break into a data role
+- 🌱 I’m currently learning how to use SQL and then Python to help me break into a data role
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...